ricacostt/100-days-of-code/log.md

 🦥We learnt the difference between relational and non-relational databases.
 We delved into PostgreSQL, playing with schemas and queries.

 ## Day 44: October 25, 2022
-dived into SQL - solve a Murder Mystery https://mystery.knightlab.com/index.html#experienced - Learnt how to JOIN different tables with columns in common / two columns of the same table - learnt more clauses
+🕵🏼‍♀️Dived into SQL solving a Murder Mystery🔪 https://mystery.knightlab.com/index.html#experienced Learnt 🏋🏼‍♂️how to JOIN different 🪪tables with columns in common / two columns of the same table.👩🏼‍🦰